 - Hitron modems: lit up '@' symbol, located 4th light down on front.

 - All other modems: 4 light down on front with 'Online' label.
-For more on your modem and what the lights represent, choose your model from Shaw Internet Modems - Equipment Guide on the Shaw Community site.
+For more on your modem and what the lights represent, choose your model from Rogers Internet Modems - Equipment Guide on the Rogers Community site.

 If the online light is flashing

-- Find the coaxial (screw-on) cable connection between the wall and the Shaw modem.
+- Find the coaxial (screw-on) cable connection between the wall and the Rogers modem.

-- Unplug and then immediately reconnect the coaxial cable connections on the wall, Shaw modem and any splitters in between.
+- Unplug and then immediately reconnect the coaxial cable connections on the wall, Rogers modem and any splitters in between.

 - After all connections are reconnected, wait two–five minutes.